-Emily sighed and found herself relaxing into the ambience of the shop, which she had enjoyed so often in the past.
+Emily sighed and found herself relaxing into the shop’s ambience, which she had enjoyed so often in the past.
 With her old school friend for company, it began to make her feel as though all her innermost fears were gradually subsiding as she felt a sense of ease.

-Charlotte quickly began to raid the sugar bowl, ‘You know I’ve really missed these little sugar lumps, nowadays all I seem to get are those pathetic little sachets.’
-She popped one into her mouth, and then looked over at Emily and asked in a polite and proper way, ‘One lump or two — me, lady?’
+Charlotte quickly began to raid the sugar bowl, ‘You know I’ve missed these little sugar lumps, nowadays all I seem to get are those pathetic little sachets.’
+She popped one into her mouth and then looked over at Emily and asked politely and correctly, ‘One lump or two — me, lady?’

 ‘Just one — please.’
 Emily pulled herself up with a smile; her friend had not changed one little bit, she thought.